This a guide to licensing data aimed particularly at those who want to make their data open.

 The US constitution mandates that the output of federal agencies be put into the public domain.
 This has the result that all government data is automatically put into the public domain.

 Note however that this does not mean that those who use or build upon that data necessarily are placing their work in the public domain.

 OpenStreetMap keeps a wiki page with case law related to Geodata all around the world.

 Chemical data, such as that collected in repositories such as PubChem and the world wide molecular matrix, though dealing with the physical world (pure facts) will certainly be subject to the same provisions as any other form of data.
 Thus it is important to apply a license to the data to ensure that its status is clear in those jurisdictions which allow IP rights in data.

 Add your name here if you would like to listed as a contributor:

-In addition we’d like to acknowledge the excellent sciencecommons FAQ originally put together by Mia Garlick of CC.
+In addition we’d like to acknowledge the excellent Creative Commons FAQ, originally put together by Mia Garlick of CC.

 Cornish and Llewelyn, Intellectual Property, 5th Edition (Sweet and Maxwell)] ↩